 If the final is better than the midterm, the weight of the midterm will be transferred to the final.

-To pass the course, you need to reach at least 40% at the final.
+To pass the course, you need to reach 50% total, and you need to reach at least 40% at the final.

 The weights for computing the final grade for this course will